 Equipment Class A Class 1 Class 2 Class 3 (Less than 4.8 meters [16 feet]) (4.8 to less than 7.9 meters {16 to less than 20 feet]) (7.9 to less than 12.2 meters [26 to less than 40 feet]) (12.2 meters to less than 19.8 meters [40 to less than 65 feet]) Engine backfire flame arrester One approved device on each carburetor of all gasoline engines, except outboard motors.
-Bell, Whistle Some means of making efficient sound signal, for example, whistle or air horn.
-Must carry a whistle and a bell audible for .5 nautical mile Fire Extinguisher - Portable (if no fixed fire extinguishing system is installed in machinery spaces) At least one B- Guard approve marine fire extii required on out boats less than feet] in length v permanently inst tanks and not of passengers for construction of not permit entra explosive or fla or vapors.)
-1 type Coast d portable nguisher.
-(Not board motor 7.9 meters [26 vithout stalled fuel carrying hire, provided boat will apment of mmable gases At least two B-1 type Coast Guard approved por table marine fire extinguish ers, or at least one B-1 type approved portable marine fire extinguisher.
+Bell, Whistle Some means of making efficient sound signal, for example, whistle or air horn Must carry a whistle and a bell audible for .5 nautical mile Fire Extinguisher - Portable (if no fixed fire extinguishing system is installed in machinery spaces) feet] in length of permanently in tanks and not of passengers for construction of not permit entr ed portable inguisher.
+(Not tboard motor n 7.9 meters [26 without stalled fuel carrying hire, provided boat will At least two B-1 type Coast Guard approved por table marine fire extinguish ers, or at least one B-1 type approved portable marine fire extinguisher.
 At least three B-1 type Coast Guard approved porta ble marine fire extinguishers, or at least one B-1 type plus one B-1 type approved portable marine fire extinguisher.
 Navigation Lights Required between sunset and sunrise or in reduced visibility.
 Muffling Device Efficient muffling device or system to prevent excessive or unusual engine noise.
 Personal Flotation Devices (PFDs) One Coast Guard approved type I, II or III device for each person aboard, plus one throwable Type IV device.
 Type V device is acceptable if worn for approved use.
 Always wear a PFD when boating.
 Ventilation Boats with closed compartments or permanently installed fuel tanks must be equipped with an efficient natural or mechanical bilge ventilator or meet applicable Coast Guard construction standards for fuel and electrical systems.